IN FOCUS: Should parents divorce or stay together for the kids?

 LONG-TERM DISADVANTAGES FOR CHILDREN FROM DIVORCED FAMILIES

-In December, the Ministry of Social and Family Development (MSF) released its first-ever local study on whether children of divorcees “suffer long-term disadvantages”, and if so, the extent of these disadvantages.
+In December, the Ministry of Social and Family Development (MSF) released its first local study on whether children of divorcees “suffer long-term disadvantages”, and if so, the extent of these disadvantages.

-The study looked at the economic and marriage outcomes of about 9,000 Singaporeans with divorced parents, at the point where they were aged 35.
+The study looked at the economic and marriage outcomes of about 9,000 Singaporeans with divorced parents, at the point when they turned 35 years old.

 “While the results might not strictly inform us of the causal impact of divorce, they provide an indicative sense of children’s long-term outcomes associated with parental divorce, which would in turn help inform interventions for children when couples file for divorce,” researchers wrote.